-Course Rotation and Schedule (effective fall 2015)
+Course Rotation and Schedule (2017-18 dates to be announced)

 NDSU offers the following undergraduate music degrees:

 Bachelor of Music in Music Education